laufrankb/MiamiFintechProject2/README.md

 We obtained our lyric data from [Shazam Core API](https://rapidapi.com/tipsters/api/shazam-core/) at [RapidAPI.com](https://rapidapi.com/hub)

-The specific API endpoints used are:
+The specific API endpoints used were:

 ![endpoints](endpoints_shazam_api.png)